chrisadkin-zz/StresSQL/README.md

 2. Both the buffer pool and plan cache should be cold prior to each test.

 3. All log file virtual log files should be in a reusable state prior to each test.

+4. All queue tables have 4,000,000 message slots.

 ##Examples: